-· an asset freeze targeting Bank Rossiya.
+- an asset freeze targeting Bank Rossiya.

+- On 31 March 2022, Japan will impose:

-• an asset freeze targeting Promsvyazbank and VEB.RF.
+- an asset freeze targeting Promsvyazbank and VEB.RF.

-On 2 April 2022, Japan will impose:
+- On 2 April 2022, Japan will impose:

-an asset freeze targeting VTB Bank, Sovcombank, Novikombank and Otkritie.
+- an asset freeze targeting VTB Bank, Sovcombank, Novikombank and Otkritie.

 Prime Minister Kishida also announced other sanctions that will be imposed (details of which are still pending), including: